simplemindedbot/simplemindedbot/README.md

-# Simpleminded Robot
+# SimplemindedBot

-Welcome to the Simpleminded Robot website repository!
+Welcome to the SimplemindedBot website repository!
 This site is maintained by Scot Campbell, a seasoned Solution Consultant and Agile practitioner with over two decades of experience in technology, strategy, and business.

-## About Simpleminded Robot
+## About SimplemindedBot

-Simpleminded Robot is a platform for sharing insights, experiences, and knowledge on topics including:
+SimplemindedBot is a platform for sharing insights, experiences, and knowledge on topics including:

 - Artificial Intelligence and its applications
 - Agile methodologies and project management